python/devguide/getting-started/setup-building.rst

 1. A C compiler that can target WebAssembly (for example, `WASI SDK`_)
 2. A WASI host/runtime (for example, Wasmtime_)

-All of this is provided in the :ref:`devcontainer <using-a-container>`.
+All of this is provided in the WASI :ref:`dev container <using-a-container>` (which you can select as an alternative container when using a :ref:`codespace <codespaces-whats-codespaces>`).
 You can also use what's installed in the container as a reference of what versions of these tools are known to work.

 .. note::

    CPython has only been verified with the certain tools for WASI.
-Using other compilers, hosts, or WASI versions *should* work, but the tools and their versions specified in the container are tested via a :ref:`buildbot <buildbots>`.
+Using other compilers, hosts, or WASI versions *should* work, but the tools and their versions specified in the container and build scripts are tested via a :ref:`buildbot <buildbots>`.

 Building for WASI requires doing a cross-build where you have a *build* Python to help produce a WASI build of CPython (technically it's a "host x host" cross-build because the build Python is also the target Python while the host build is the WASI build).
 This means you effectively build CPython twice: once to have a version of Python for the build system to use and another that's the build you ultimately care about (that is, the build Python is not meant for use by you directly, only the build system).

 The easiest way to get a debug build of CPython for WASI is to use the ``Tools/wasm/wasi.py build`` command (which should be run w/ a recent version of